-There are a variety of elevator accidents that affect hotel guests and other invited patrons.
-These included sudden stops, failures to open, abrupt landings, power failures, floor shifting, and elevator lurching.
+There are a variety of elevator or escalator accidents that affect hotel guests and other invited patrons.
+These include sudden stops, failures to open, abrupt landings, power failures, floor shifting, and elevator lurching.
 All of these types of elevator malfunctions can be attributed to a specific cause once investigated.
 Repairmen have inadvertently shut off safety switches while doing maintenance on elevators.
-If they call the elevator while it's "out of service" the elevator will follow commands.
+If they call the elevator while it’s “out of service” the elevator will follow commands.
 Thus, a repairman working on a higher floor can summon the elevator to test the performance.
 It is imperative that the elevator be taken out of commission to do maintenance given the high risk of movement during repairs.

 Other problems include failing elevator sensors, and bucket failure.
 Back-legging product or product discharging too late/early, loose or broken bolts, broken buckets, excessive wear, product sticking, etc. More common symptoms of a system error is the door contacts, interlock contacts and door operator errors.
 As components wear and age, they more readily go out of adjustment, shut down the system, and/or interfere with its operation.

 Las Vegas Elevator accidents are under the wing of premises liability law.
 Negligence and Strict Products liability are the common causes of action against a hotel or more commonly, the manufacturer who typically builds and maintains the elevators.
 We have represented many victims of elevator malfunction and are the premiere Nevada Elevator Attorneys.
 Workers’ compensation claims may also arise if maintenance or repair workers are injured during elevator maintenance or repairs.

 Elevators are not supposed to stop abruptly.
 The electronics and computer programs can cause sudden elevator stops.
 Programming of the elevator should avoid sudden stops, but electrical failure and timing issues can cause sudden stops.
 Passenger injury, including back injuries, and injuries common with falls are likely to happen.
 If you have suffered an elevator injury due to a sudden stop call our elevator malfunction lawyers today for a free consultation.